rfunduk/mrpassword/README.md

 If you're just _using_ my
-[hosted Mr. Password](https://tinyurl.com/mrpassword), then there is a migration feature.
-Otherwise you'll need to check out [this migrator service](app/scripts/services/migrator.coffee) for some explanation of how to perform a migration yourself.
+[hosted Mr. Password](https://tinyurl.com/mrpassword), then there is a migration feature (**now disabled/removed, July 13, 2015**).
+Otherwise you'll need to check out
+[this migrator service](app/scripts/services/migrator.coffee) for some explanation of how to perform a migration yourself.